Sensative AB is proud to announce the appointment of Torbjörn Smith and Bengt Lundgren as new board members

 The next step is immediate action through remote control.
 Either by interfacing existing control systems remotely or by installing new remote control equipment.

 Customer services can often manage calls directly, not waiting for a technician to arrive at the site.

 System integration is fundamental for creating efficient remote and data-driven operations, a standard interface to everything.
 When you automate, you often need to take data from one system or sensor from one vendor and trigger an action in a different system.
 For instance, a water leak sensor must trigger a remote valve, even from other suppliers.

-High levels of CO2 in a room make people tired and reduces productivity.
+High levels of CO2 in a room make people tired and reduce productivity.
 The easy solution would be to exaggerate ventilation, but that comes at the cost of higher energy consumption in the HVAC system.
-So instead, to optimize ventilation, you should balance the airflow against the number of people present in the room.
+So instead, to optimize ventilation, you should balance the airflow against the number of people in the room.